MECHENG 325 : Dynamics of Fluids and Structures

 Health & Safety

 The risk levels for performing the tasks associated with the scheduled labs are estimated to be low.
-Students must ensure they are familiar with all provided Health and Safety information, as described in the UG handbook.
+Students must ensure they are familiar with their Health and Safety responsibilities, as described in the university's Health and Safety policy

 Student Feedback